jasonkuhrt/alge/README.md

 ## Roadmap

 There is no timeline but there are priorities.
 Refer to the currently three [pinned issues](https://github.com/jasonkuhrt/alge/issues).

+## Features At a Glance

+- Use a "builder" API to define ADTs
+  - Use Zod for schema definition
+  - Define one or more codecs
+- Use the "controller" API to work with data
+  - Constructors
+  - Type guards
+  - Built in JSON codec
+  - Automatic ADT level codecs (for codecs common across members)
+- Pattern match on data
+  - Use tag matchers
+  - Use value matchers

 ## About Algebraic Data Types